-Getting your iPhone hacked seems like a far-fetched idea, thanks to the tremendous security features Apple boasts of, but it is also true that tech giants like Apple and Microsoft pay hackers a lot of money just to find out ways to hack into their devices.
-Once they do, these tech giants put all their technical know-how to fix those problems.
-But being an iPhone owner, there are handful of things that you can do at your own level to protect your phone against hacking.
+Getting your iPhone hacked seems like a far-fetched idea, thanks to the tremendous security features Apple boasts of, but it is also true that tech giants like Apple and Microsoft pay hackers a lot of money to find ways to hack into their devices.
+Once they do, these tech giants put their technical know-how to fix those problems.
+But being an iPhone owner, there are a handful of things that you can do at your own level to protect your phone against hacking.

 Turn on Find My iPhone

-This is actually a crucial step that you can take to ensure the safety of your iPhone against hackers.
+This is a crucial step that you can take to ensure the safety of your iPhone against hackers.
 When Find My iPhone is turned on, you can track your iPhone from any browser using iCloud.com or using the Find My iPhone app.
 One of the best things about this feature is that if you ever lose your phone or it gets stolen, you can remotely delete all the data it holds.

 Turning on this feature on your iPhone is simple; all you need to do is head to Settings and select your Apple profile.
 Then, select Find My iPhone under iCloud and toggle it on.